 The walk up Blea Rigg from Langdale is full of character.
 The rugged terrain is typically lakes, rocky knolls and hidden hollows full of interest.
 As ever though it is the outstanding views you will remember.

 1776′.
-For once chuck away the map and simply enjoy wandering around this excellent high ground that lies between Easedale Tarn and the Langdale Valley without a map (or GPS).
+For once chuck away the map.
+Instead simply enjoy wandering around the excellent high ground that lies between Easedale Tarn and the Langdale Valley without a map (or GPS).
 I headed for what I assumed was the summit of Blea Rigg and ended up on Sergeant Man simply because I was enjoying the walking so much.
-The reality is that Blea Rigg is just one of a number of similar mini peaks on the ridge, all with their own mini cairn.
-In more cloudy conditions than I had (warm sunshine ha ha) I would certainly recommend a compass but this is a walk where choosing your own route is the best plan either taking to the many the rocky knolls and/or sticking to the lower more marshy ground – whichever you choose you cannot fail to be impressed.
+The reality is that Blea Rigg is just one of a number of very similar mini peaks dotted along the ridge.
+Each has its own small cairn.
+In more cloudy conditions than I had I would certainly recommend a compass if only to keep i roughly the right direction.
+However this is a walk where choosing your own route is the best plan.
+Either take to the many rocky knolls or stick to the lower more marshy ground.
+Whichever you choose you cannot fail to be impressed.

 Blea Rigg from Langdale is part of a longer circuit around Easedale Tarn, a bit of an epic but highly enjoyable.
-The walk is at least 10.5 miles long and undulates throughout but unlike many of the Classic Circuits in the Lake District does not include any Lakeland giants.
+The walk is at least eleven miles long and undulates throughout.
+However unlike many of the Classic Circuits in the Lake District does not include any Lakeland giants.
 Many smaller fells such as the Lion and the Lamb are included but none of great height.

 Leave the clouds behind and choose a clear day.
 This makes sense on most walks but the navigation is distinctly tricky in the cloud.
 The views are superb as well.